 Private Scholarships

-Private scholarships come from companies, service groups and organizations, foundations, and individuals.
-For example, Tylenol offers a scholarship for students pursuing careers in healthcare, including pharmacy.
-There may also be scholarships available from local or regional organizations.
+Private scholarships come from companies, service groups, local or regional organizations, foundations, and individuals.
+For example, Tylenol offers a scholarship for students pursuing careers in health care, including pharmacy.

 2. Grants